Volkswagen Lupo: Lupo 3L

 The 3L, along with the GTI and FSI, had a completely different steel body to other Lupos, using thinner but stronger steel sheet.
 The car had an automated manual transmission with a Tiptronic mode on the selector and electro-hydraulic actuation system for the clutch and shifting.
 The car also had an ECO mode.
 When engaged it limited the power to 41 bhp (31 kW; 42 PS) (excluding kick down) and programmed the transmission to change up at the most economical point.

 ECO mode also activated the start/stop function, a feature that was new to European cars at the time.

-To restart, the driver simply takes his foot off the brake and presses the accelerator.
+To restart, the driver simply takes their foot off the brake and presses the accelerator.
 In ECO mode, the clutch was disengaged when the accelerator pedal was released for maximum economy, so the car freewheels as much as possible, with the clutch re engaging as soon as the accelerator pedal or brake pedal is touched.
 The 3L also has only four-wheel bolts and alloy brake drums at the rear, along with many aluminium suspension components.

 Initially, there were very few options on the 3L, as options added weight which affected fuel consumption.
 Those available initially were electrically heated and electrically controlled mirrors, fog lights, and different paint colours.
 In order to increase sales, other options were offered, including all electric steering, electric windows, and air conditioning.

 These options, however, increased fuel consumption slightly.
 In July 2001, a Japanese economy driver, Dr. Miyano, used it to set a new world record for the most frugal circumnavigation of Britain in a standard diesel production car, with an average fuel economy figure of 119.48 mpg or 2.36 L/100 km.

 In November 2003, Gerhard Plattner covered a distance of 2,910 miles through twenty European countries in a standard Lupo 3L TDI.
 He achieved his aim of completing this journey, which started in Oslo, Norway, and finished in The Hague in the Netherlands, with just €100 worth of fuel.
 In fact, all he required was 90.94 euros, which corresponds to an average consumption of 2.78 litres per 100 km (101.6 mpg).

 The Lupo 3L shared its engine and special gearbox with the Audi A2 1.2 TDI 3L.
 As a result of this and other changes, this Audi A2 is also capable of reaching the same results as the Lupo 3L.
 According to the instruction manual of the Lupo 3L, the 3L engine also runs on Rapeseed Methyl Ester (RME) without any changes to the engine.

 During the period of series production of the Lupo 3L, Volkswagen also presented the 1L Concept, a prototype made with the objective of proving the capability of producing a roadworthy vehicle consuming only 1 litre of fuel per 100 kilometres (235 miles per US gallon).